-Spanish: JCT offers phone line translation services designated to assist LEP persons needing transportation services.
-This enables JCT to determine the service needed and to be able to schedule these services.
+Spanish: JCT offers a phone line designated to Spanish to assist LEP persons needing transportation services.
+JCT contracts with a person who understands and speaks Spanish fluently to access the Spanish phone line and to translate for the LEP.
+This will enable JCT to determine the service needed and to be able to schedule these services.